anOsuPlayer/nfloats/README.md

 ### Manipulation

 The only way `nfloat`s can be manipulated is by directly tweaking their sign, exponent or mantissa.
-As of now, there is now way to perform arithmetic operation between them.
+As of now, there is no way to perform arithmetic operation between them.
 However, one operation that can be performed is a _cast_ to another `nfloat` having a _different length_.
 This can be done with the `cast<>` function:

 `nfloat<128> F = nfloat<64>("0.3").cast<128>();`